What kind of mother will your children remember? Here are 5 Reflective Questions to Help You Refocus as a Mother

 An empty mama heart will have nothing to pour out into her child’s heart.

-So, if you are feeling overwhelmed by the demands of motherhood right now, or you are simply lost in your tracks on this motherhood journey, maybe you need a break to breathe, rest and reflect.
+Are you feeling overwhelmed by the demands of motherhood right now?
+Do you feel like you are lost in your tracks on this motherhood journey.
+Maybe you need a break to breathe, rest and reflect.

-So, are you willing to take some time out to reflect on how far you have come – and where you want to be as a mother?
+Take some time out this week to reflect on how far you have come – and where you want to be as a mother?

 Motherhood comes with a high price.
-You are a mother and you will always be.
+You are a mother and you will always be one.
 You are called for a purpose and you have been given the capacity to influence generations after you.

 1. How Much Time am I Spending With my Kids?

 Children never really forget those times and moments you spend with them.
-Those memories always sit beautifully in their hearts forever.
+Those memories always sit beautifully in their hearts forever.- Unknown

 2. Are My Children Experiencing The Best Part of Me?